-As you have read before, we no longer offer volunteering at Moon&Star guesthouse in Ghana.
-But you are certainly welcome with us during your gap year or sabbatical.
-But what can you actually do when you spend your gap year in Ghana at Moon&Star guesthouse and with my guidance?
-I’ll tell you more in this blog.
+As you may know, we offer volunteer work in Ghana through Moon&Star guesthouse.
+And you are certainly welcome to join us during your gap year or sabbatical.
+What do you get extra when you participate in the coach in Ghana program during your gap year in Ghana?
+I tell you more in this blog.

-Would you like to read more about ending volunteering in the traditional sense of the word via Moon&Star guesthouse?
-Click here.
+Would you like to read more about volunteering at Moon&Star guesthouse?
+Then click here.

 Spend your gap year or sabbatical in Ghana